LCOGT/banzai-nres/docs/banzai_nres/index.rst

 -----------------------------------

 Master wavelength calibrations are stacked arc (double) exposures, wavelength calibrated primarily with xwavecal routines.
-These file names follow the convention `site-camera-date-double-binmode-litfibers.fits.fz` E.g. lscnrs01-fa09-20190521-lampflat-bin1x1-110.fits.fz for an observation taken at lsc using the Archon camera on 2019/05/21 in 1x1 binning mode with fibers 0 and 1 lit.

 Wavelength calibration metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In each master wavelength calibration file, the primary hdu header holds four wavelength metrics.
+In each master wavelength calibration file, the primary hdu header holds five wavelength metrics.
 The keys for these are:

 * 'SIGLAM'
 * 'PRECISN'
-* 'CHISQ'
+* 'WAVECHI2'
-* 'LINENUM'
+* 'NLINES'
-* 'MLINENUM'
+* 'NLINESMC'

 Before we launch into detail in each, we have to define what a 'matched line' is.
-A matched line is a feature on the detector, whose calculated wavelength under our wavelength solution model is close (in wavelength) to a known laboratory line.
-Close is currently defined as 0.1 Angstroms.
+Matched lines are any detected features that have a corresponding line in the atlas within 0.1 Angstroms.

 Now some more detail on each.

-'MLINENUM' is the number of matched lines.
+'NLINESMC' is the number of matched lines.

-'LINENUM' is the total number of lines observed on the detector.
+'NLINES' is the total number of lines observed on the detector.

 The last three quantities are calculated from a single distribution, after applying various transformations to it.
 This distribution is calculated as follows: for the wavelength